November 20, 2024

 November 06, 2024

-In his essay on Aeon, Matt Alt tackles the subject of Japanese minimalism, most recently epitomized in the bestselling books by Marie Kondo.
+In his essay on Aeon, Matt Alt tackles the subject of Japanese minimalism (and the lack thereof), most recently epitomized and poularized in the bestselling books by Marie Kondo.

-To begin with, the ascetic practices attributed to Zen Buddhism are not the same thing as the disciplined use of space due to the fact that there isn't that much of it.
+To begin with, ascetic practices attributed to Zen Buddhism are not the same as the disciplined use of space due to the fact that there isn't that much of it.

 That certainly sounds like a good argument for a less-is-more lifestyle.
 Except what space is available is nowadays bound to be crammed to the gills with stuff (as George Carlin delightfully put it).